TSE:MFI

 Maple Leaf Foods is a Canadian stock, trading under the symbol MFI.TO (previously MFI-T on Stockchase) on the Toronto Stock Exchange (MFI-CT).
 It is usually referred to as TSX:MFI or MFI.TO

-In the last year, 5 stock analysts published opinions about MFI.TO (previously MFI-T on Stockchase).
-3 analysts recommended to BUY the stock.
-1 analyst recommended to SELL the stock.
-The latest stock analyst recommendation is TOP PICK.
+In the last year, 6 stock analysts issued a Buy, Sell, or Hold rating on MFI.TO (previously MFI-T on Stockchase).
+4 analysts recommended to BUY and 1 analyst recommended to SELL the stock.
+The latest stock analyst rating is WEAK BUY.
 Read the latest stock experts' ratings for Maple Leaf Foods.

-Maple Leaf Foods was recommended as a Top Pick by Colin Stewart on 2021-03-17.
+Maple Leaf Foods was recommended as a Top Pick by Rebecca Teltscher on 2026-05-19.
 Read the latest stock experts ratings for Maple Leaf Foods.

-5 stock analysts on Stockchase covered Maple Leaf Foods in the last year.
-It is a trending stock that is worth watching.
+Maple Leaf Foods is followed by 124 investors on Stockchase and is a trending stock that is worth watching.

 Is defensive.
 Is a turnaround story with margin improvement.
 Good.
 But it has come off along with all staples.
 MFI pays a 2.5% dividend, which is not bad in this market.
 MFI is fine overall.